jku-vds-lab/jku-vds-lab.github.io/_publications/2021_forecasting_model_sinter.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: Iron & Stell Technology		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Iron & Steel Technology		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle:
   editor:
   publisher: